peterscherbak/peterscherbak.github.io/_pages/about.md

 Hello!
 I am a PhD Candidate in Astrophysics at Caltech.

 I study binary stars including compact binaries, hydrodynamics of mass transfer, and stellar evolution.
 See links above for more about my work.
+This website is a work in progress.